3dim-computational-imaging/3dim-website/content/authors/john-bass/_index.md

 user_groups:
   - Ph.D.
 Students
 ---

-John Bass is a second-year Ph.D. student in Optical Sciences at the University of Arizona.
-He recieved a bachelor’s degree in electrical and optical engineering from Rose-Hulman Institute of Technology in 2022.
-He has worked repeatedly with Ball Aerospace, doing Radiometric Analysis and Electrical Systems Engineering for the NEO Surveyor Spacecraft.
-His current research interests are centered around computational imaging.
+John Bass is a PhD student in the Wyant College of Optical Sciences at the University of Arizona.
+His research is focused on coherent wavefront projection, correction, and phase conjugation at the limits of information theory.
+Prior to his Ph.D., he recieved a bachelor’s degree in electrical and optical engineering from Rose-Hulman Institute of Technology in 2022.
+He previously has worked as a systems engineer for Ball Aerospace.